 Specialized Programs: School Occupancy Transition Unit (SOTU)

 SOTU is responsible for the commissioning of school furniture and equipment activities in support of new and existing school construction projects including charter schools.
-SOTU provides for the research and selection of school furniture and equipment, budget management, space and interiors planning, acquisition, delivery, installation, and transition to the school administrator in support of educational programming District-wide.
+SOTU researches appropriate Program furniture and equipment requirements, and assists the school with the selection of furniture and equipment, budget management, space and interiors planning, acquisition, delivery, and installation.

-1. Including those funded by Capital Improvement Program Reserve (CIPR)
+1. Including 4 Capital Improvement Program Reserve (CIPR) funded projects.